Yuval Avidor

-Yuval Avidor (יובל אבידור; born 19 October 1986) is an Israeli football player who plays for F.C.
-Haifa Robi Shapira.
+Yuval Avidor (יובל אבידור; born 19 October 1986) is a former Israeli football player.
 He is known for his speed and ability to play as a striker as well as a winger.

 Early life

 Avidor was born in Kiryat Motzkin, Israel, to a Jewish family.

 Career

 Hapoel Haifa

 Avidor made his debut for Hapoel Haifa in 2004–2005 season in the Israeli second division Liga Leumit.
 He played for Haifa for two more seasons and on 2006–2007 season he finished as the Liga Leumit top goalscorer with 17 goals but missed promotion with the club finishing 3rd.